 When the President of the U.S. and his entourage, (it’s important to learn their names and positions of power) impulsively decided to walk across the street from the White House to a House of God, their instincts reveal White Supremacy & Christian Nationalism.
 The videos and photos portray it pure and simple.

 If any of the 5-7 White people who walked the hundred plus yards had stopped to acknowledge the humanity, the dignity, the presence of the protestors, the clergy, the media, the police, their actions would have illustrated common decency.

 Instead, they were blindly focused on their goal, which was to cross the street, stand in front of a church none of them attend, hold up a Bible as if it were the Flag, (both idolatrous) and blaspheme religious institutions while disgracing the executive branch of the U.S. government.

 White siblings, it’s time to stand down.
 To acknowledge and disrupt our practices of power hoarding & paternalism.
 It’s been killing Brown & Black bodies since 1619 and it’s killing us.
 Credit due Tema Okun and her work on white supremacy culture, changework.

 Today is the last day of May 2020

-The U.S. convulses from 400 years of White people not naming, facing, repairing two truths: White people stole this land from the Native peoples and White people built economic, political & legal systems upon the necks, backs and bodies of Black peoples, through slavery, segregation, redlining, mass incarceration and militarized police.
+The U.S. convulses from 400 years of White people not naming, facing, repairing two truths: White people stole this land from the Native peoples and White people built unjust and racist economic, political & legal systems upon the necks, backs and bodies of Black peoples, through slavery, segregation, redlining, mass incarceration and militarized police.